JonahFSD/gamma-mp-release/README.md

 - Ask where Anomaly is installed (just press Enter if it's `C:\ANOMALY`)
 - Ask where GAMMA is installed (just press Enter if it's `C:\GAMMA`)
 - Back up your stock engine exe (so you can revert later)
-- Copy the multiplayer engine + scripts into the right folders
+- Copy the multiplayer engine, networking DLLs, scripts, and UI into the right folders
+- Install mod compatibility patches (e.g. surge guard fixes) into your GAMMA overwrite
+- Re-bind the unjam mod's reload key from F10 to Right Shift (F10 is now the MP menu)
 - Print OK/FAIL for every file so you know it worked

 ### Step 5: Play